-- Soft skills training increases workplace productivity.
+1. Soft skills training increases workplace productivity

-In a recent study from Boston College, Harvard University, and the University of Michigan, researchers found that a group of workers that was given soft skills training was 12% more productive than the group that did not receive the training.
+In a study from Boston College, Harvard University, and the University of Michigan, researchers found that a group of workers that were given soft skills training were 12% more productive than the group that did not receive the training.

 From this same survey, 94% of HR professionals also believe that workers with strong soft skills have a better chance of being promoted at a company than an employee with more experience but weaker soft skills.